onivim/oni/README.md

 ## Contributing

-Contributions are very much welcome :)

-If you're interested in helping out, check out our [Debugging Page](https://github.com/bryphe/oni/wiki/Debugging) for tips and tricks for working with Oni.
+There many ways to contribute to Oni:

+- Support Oni financially by making a donation via [Bountysource](https://salt.bountysource.com/teams/oni)
+- [Submit bugs](https://github.com/bryphe/oni/issues) or propose new features
+- Review and and upate our [documentation](https://github.com/bryphe/oni/wiki)
+- Try out the latest [released build](https://github.com/bryphe/oni/releases)
+- Contribute a bug fix or code change - start by checking our [Debugging Page](https://github.com/bryphe/oni/wiki/Debugging)

 ## Acknowledgements

-Oni wouldn't be here without your help and support.
-There are some especially impactful contributions to call out (in chronological order), so big thanks to:
+Oni is an independent project and wouldn't be here without the separate of some exceptional people.

+Big thanks to the following people for making this project:

 - the [neovim team](https://neovim.io/), especially [justinmk](https://github.com/justinmk) and [tarruda](https://github.com/tarruda) - Oni would not be possible without their vision
 - [jordwalke](https://github.com/jordwalke) for his generous support, inspiration, and ideas.
 And React ;)